Lost-Outpost/simplicity-of-skyrim/README.md

 # Introduction

-Simplicity of Skyrim is A minimalist modlist with the absolute minimum fixes, gameplay balance changes and new content that can be customized to your liking and makes minimal invasive changes to your game world.
-It's intended for players to be able to [import their vanilla save](https://github.com/Lost-Outpost/simplicity-of-skyrim/blob/main/EXISTINGSAVE.md) and experience new content and gameplay opportunities without having to start all the way over again.
+Simplicity of Skyrim is a minimalist modlist containing essential fixes and tools along with a lightweight visual overhaul.
+It contains some optional gameplay and content addons that can be customized to your liking and is intended for players to be able to [import their vanilla save](https://github.com/Lost-Outpost/simplicity-of-skyrim/blob/main/EXISTINGSAVE.md) without having to start all the way over again.
 Finally, a cure for restartitis!
 Simplicity of Skyrim should in theory never need any save-breaking changes due to its minimally invasive nature.

 ## List Contents